Last Updated: February 09, 2023

 The CCPA provides California residents with specific rights regarding their Personal Information as described below.

-(a) Right to Know about Personal Information Collected or “Sold”
+(a) Right to Know about Personal Information Collected, “Sold” or Shared

-You have the right to request that we disclose certain information to you about our collection and use of your Personal Information over the past 12 months.
+You have the right to request that we disclose certain information to you about our collection, use, disclosure, sharing, and sale of your Personal Information over the past 12 months.
 After we receive and confirm your verifiable consumer request, we will disclose to you within the time required by the CCPA, the relevant information, which may include:

 - The categories of Personal Information we collected about you.